Revision 24-4; Effective Sept. 1, 2024

 6420 STAR+PLUS Members Requesting Non-Medicaid Services

 Requirements of the 1115 Waiver dictate that STAR+PLUS HCBS program recipients receive all services excluding hospice through the waiver.
-The CCSE case worker must not authorize any Title XX services for individuals enrolled in the STAR+PLUS HCBS program.
+The CCSE caseworker must not authorize any Title XX services for people enrolled in the STAR+PLUS HCBS program.

-For non-waiver recipients on the STAR+PLUS program, participation in a Medicaid managed care program is not sufficient cause for denial of the right to access non-Medicaid services.
-Non-Medicaid services should be viewed as any other community resource available to a managed care organization (MCO) member.
+For non-waiver recipients on the STAR+PLUS program, participation in a Medicaid managed care program is not enough cause for denial of the right to access non-Medicaid services.
+View non-Medicaid services as any other community resource available to a managed care organization (MCO) member.

-Individuals on the STAR+PLUS program requesting Title XX services will continue to be added to any applicable interest list at the time of the request in order to protect the date and time of the request.
-The case worker must first determine whether or not there is a slot available for the requested service.
-If not, the individual’s name is added to the appropriate interest list by entering the information in the Community Services Interest List (CSIL) system.
-Individuals are released from the interest list on a first-come, first-served basis; eligibility determinations are conducted as slots for services become available.
+People on the STAR+PLUS program requesting Title XX services will continue to be added to any applicable interest list at the time of the request to protect the date and time of the request.
+The caseworker must first determine if there is a slot available for the requested service.
+If not, the person’s name is added to the appropriate interest list by entering the information in the Community Services Interest List (CSIL) system.
+People are released from the interest list on a first-come, first-served basis.
+Eligibility determinations are conducted as a slot for services become available.

-When the member’s name is released from the interest list, the case worker must verify the Managed Care Organization’s (MCO) service array does not include a service equivalent of the Title XX service requested by viewing the STAR+PLUS Program Health Plan Comparison Charts and value-added services on the Health and Human Services (HHSC) website at:
+When the member’s name is released from the interest list, the caseworker must verify the Managed Care Organization’s (MCO) service array does not include a service equivalent of the Title XX service requested by viewing the STAR+PLUS Program Health Plan Comparison Charts and value-added services on the Texas Health and Human Services (HHS) website.

-The case worker is no longer required to wait for appeal decisions from MCOs to process requests for Title XX services if the service requested is not a value-added service on the member’s plan.
-Once released from the Title XX interest list, the case worker verifies the applicant’s MCO does not offer an equivalent service as a value-added service and proceeds with the eligibility determination for the requested Title XX service.
+The caseworker is not required to wait for appeal decisions from MCOs to process requests for Title XX services if the service requested is not a value-added service on the member’s plan.
+Once released from the Title XX interest list, the caseworker verifies the applicant’s MCO does not offer an equivalent value-added service and proceeds with the eligibility determination for the requested Title XX service.

 In some situations, a STAR+PLUS member or his MCO may request and be granted disenrollment of the member from managed care.
-Whether the disenrollment is voluntary or involuntary, disenrolled individuals can receive available HHSC services (both Medicaid and Title XX) if determined eligible.
+Whether the disenrollment is voluntary or involuntary, disenrolled people can receive available HHSC Medicaid and Title XX services if determined eligible.

 6421 Disenrollment from STAR+PLUS

-In some situations, a STAR+PLUS member or his managed care organization (MCO) may request and be granted disenrollment of the member from managed care.
-Whether the disenrollment is voluntary or involuntary, disenrolled individuals can receive available HHSC services (both Medicaid and Title XX) if determined eligible.
+In some situations, a STAR+PLUS member or their managed care organization (MCO) may request and be granted disenrollment of the member from managed care.
+Whether the disenrollment is voluntary or involuntary, disenrolled people can receive available HHSC services for both Medicaid and Title XX, if determined eligible.

 6421.1 Disenrollment Due to Health and Safety Issues

-When an individual on STAR+PLUS personal attendant services or STAR+PLUS Waiver services is disenrolled from STAR+PLUS due to threatening behaviors, the individual may immediately apply with HHSC for services.
+When a person on STAR+PLUS personal attendant services or STAR+PLUS Waiver services is disenrolled from STAR+PLUS due to threatening behaviors, the person may immediately apply with HHSC for services.

 HPM will send an email to the HHSC Regional Support and Program Improvement (RSPI) worker advising when a STAR+PLUS member has been disenrolled from STAR+PLUS due to threats to health and safety and will provide information on the nature of the behavioral issues.
-This is to protect the health and safety of service providers and HHSC staff who will assess the individual for HHSC services.
-The RSPI worker will send the information to the regional director of the region where the individual lives advising that the individual has been disenrolled from STAR+PLUS and may be calling HHSC to apply for services.
+This is to protect the health and safety of service providers and HHSC staff who assess the person for HHSC services.
+The RSPI worker will send the information to the regional director of the region where the person lives advising that the person has been disenrolled from STAR+PLUS and may be calling HHSC to apply for services.
 The regional director will establish procedures for disseminating this information to staff who perform intakes.

-If the individual calls HHSC requesting services, the intake is assigned to a case worker.
-The intake staff must note in the Comments section on Form 2110, Community Care Intake, this individual has been disenrolled from STAR+PLUS due to threats to health and safety and include all information provided from the regional director.
+If the person calls HHSC requesting services, the intake is assigned to a caseworker.
+The intake staff must note in the Comments section on Form 2110, Community Care Intake (PDF), this person has been disenrolled from STAR+PLUS due to threats to health and safety and include all information provided from the regional director.

-The case worker conducts the initial interview and assessment according to standard procedures, but during the initial interview the case worker advises the individual:
+The caseworker conducts the initial interview and assessment per standard procedures, but during the initial interview the caseworker advises the person:

-• he must comply with program guidelines; and
+• they must comply with program guidelines; and

 • any threatening behavior may result in immediate termination of services.

-Unless the individual displays threatening behavior during the initial interview, the case worker proceeds with the application process and authorizes services if the individual meets eligibility requirements.
-The case worker must issue a written notice to the individual at the initial authorization advising the individual he must comply with service delivery provisions or his services may be terminated immediately on the first report of any behavior that threatens health or safety.
+The caseworker proceeds with the application process and authorizes services if the person meets eligibility requirements unless the person displays threatening behavior during the initial interview.
+The caseworker must issue a written notice to the person at the initial authorization advising the person they must comply with service delivery provisions or their services may be terminated immediately on the first report of any behavior that threatens health or safety.

-If the HHSC case worker encounters threatening or non-compliant behavior or receives a report from the Home and Community Support Services Agency (HCSSA) or other providers of threatening behavior or non-compliance with services delivery provisions, services are immediately suspended.
+• receives a report from the Home and Community Support Services Agency (HCSSA) or other providers of threatening behavior or non-compliance with services delivery provisions.

-The case worker must consult with the supervisor regarding the alleged behaviors.
-If the supervisor determines the alleged behavior does not warrant termination, the case worker follows the policy in Section 2831, Suspensions Due to Refusal to Comply with Service Delivery Provisions.
+The caseworker must consult with the supervisor about the alleged behaviors.
+If the supervisor determines the alleged behavior does not warrant termination, the caseworker follows the policy in Section 2831, Suspensions Due to Refusal to Comply with Service Delivery Provisions.

-The individual has the right to appeal, but services do not continue during the appeal process.
-The case worker must document the consultation and all other actions in the case record.
+The person has the right to appeal, but services do not continue during the appeal process.
+The caseworker must document the consultation and all other actions in the case record.

 6430 Transition Between HHSC and STAR+PLUS

-Mandatory STAR+PLUS members may continue to receive their current non-Medicaid services from HHSC until the managed care organization (MCO) can authorize Medicaid services.
+Mandatory STAR+PLUS members may continue to receive their current services from Texas Health and Human Services Commission (HHSC) until the managed care organization (MCO) can authorize Medicaid services.

-Example: A member can continue to receive Family Care until the MCO authorizes Primary Home Care (PHC).
+Example: A member can continue to receive Family Care (FC) or Community Attendant Services (CAS) until the MCO authorizes Primary Home Care (PHC).

 Applicants who are already enrolled with an MCO and request PHC or Day Activity and Health Services (DAHS) from HHSC must be advised to contact their MCO.